 - How can you figure that out?
 With career coaching tools to walk you through your core interests, needs, and motivators.

-- Start with 100 Jobs and then check out the What’s Next Workshop for free.
+- Start with 100 Jobs then go over to the Career Clarity Program.

 But my biggest takeaway for you – you’re not alone.
 So many people hit this turning point and struggle to figure out how to have it all.
 We can though – together!